vgvassilev/clad/docs/userDocs/source/user/UsingClad.rst

         // Create memory for the output of differentiation double dx = 0, darr[2] = { 0 };

-        // Create an clad::array_ref out of darr, no need to create an
-        // array_ref for dx we can just pass the pointer to dx clad::array_ref<double> darr_ref(darr, 2);

         // The inputs to the original function g (i.e x and arr) are passed
-        // followed by the variables to store the output (i.e dx and darr) g_grad.execute(x, arr, &dx, darr_ref);
+        // followed by the variables to store the output (i.e dx and darr) g_grad.execute(x, arr, &dx, darr);

         printf("dg/dx = %g \ndg/darr = { %g, %g } \n", dx, darr[0], darr[1]);
     }

 Hessian Mode: The interface requires the indexes of the array being differentiated to be mentioned explicitly even if you are trying to differentiate w.r.t the whole array.
-The interface of the diff function requires you to pass an `clad::array_ref<T>` after passing the inputs to the original function.
-The `T` is the return type of the original function and the size of the `clad::array_ref` should be at least the square of the number of independent variables (each index of an array is counted as one independent variable).
+The interface of the diff function requires you to pass an an array `T*` after passing the inputs to the original function.
+The `T` is the return type of the original function and the size of the array should be at least the square of the number of independent variables (each index of an array is counted as one independent variable).
 Example::

     #include "clad/Differentiator/Differentiator.h"